Sherwin Bitsui: Life and education

+Writing

 Sherwin has published poems in American Poet, The Iowa Review, Frank (Paris), Lit Magazine, and elsewhere.

 His poems were also anthologized in Legitimate Dangers: American Poets of the New Century and Sing: Poetry from the Indigenous Americas.

 A common theme within Bitsui's poems is the exploration of different values, concepts and ideas become when experienced in Navajo as opposed to English.

 His book, Flood Song, was published in 2009 and won an American Book Award in 2010.
 His most recent book of poetry, Dissolve, was published in 2018.